TheGurus/opendata/README.md

 # The Gurus Open Data Repository

-Open Source repository for getting any kind of data from the Internet and make it available to the World
+_"We get Data from the Internet and We make it available to the World"_